 Lucy is the Co-Founder and Course Director of #RideTheWave.
 She is also the award-winning Co-Founder of StepLadder, a fast growing fintech company.
 She has won awards for her work in the finance sector including Innovator of the Year at the Women in IT awards and Fintech Champion at the Women in Finance awards 2020.
 She is an entrepreneurship expert at the University of Oxford and is passionate about empowering people to take on leadership roles and fulfil their potential through coaching.

-If you are interesting in how a coaching qualification can enhance your NED skillset, visit our website www.ridethewave.co.uk or book in for a chat with one of our Directors and learn more about the courses we run.
+If you are interesting in how a coaching qualification can enhance your NED skillset, visit our website www.ridethewave.co.uk with one of our Directors and learn more about the courses we run.

 This blog post is sponsored by Ride The Wave.

 Not a member yet?
 To access the learning resources of the platform, including our NED Library (which contains tens of webinars and presentations from subject matter experts and experienced board members), join our organisation as a member.